 If I understand you correctly, Carsten, you believe agents are convincing sellers to accept ridiculously low prices. is that correct?

 Frankston must have something in the water.
 Everywhere else knows that the current state of the economy is to blame for falling real estate prices.
-Blame the US and world bank system probably, the governments who let it happen maybe… but I dont think the agents are to blame.
+Blame the US and world bank system probably, the governments who let it happen maybe

 Wow!
 Check out this great tool.
 It’s called Twoogle.